abishekraja2503-ctrl/Data-Analysis-Projects/README.md

 ## 🧠 About Me
 I’m **Abishekan G**, a detail-oriented and motivated **Data Analyst** from Thoothukudi, Tamil Nadu.
 I enjoy uncovering patterns in data and translating them into clear, actionable recommendations.
-I am seeking a **Data Analyst Intern** role at **FlatZ** to apply my skills in real-world projects while continuing to grow professionally.

 ---